'Huge opportunities': Major milestone connects business park to highway

 The remaining space in the park is owned by other landowners.

-Quayside is the investment arm of the Waikato Regional Council and has over $3.2 billion in assets, including a 54 per cent stake in Ports of Tauranga.
+Quayside is the investment arm of the Bay of Plenty Regional Council and has over $3.2 billion in assets, including a 54 per cent stake in Ports of Tauranga.

 The interchange would connect future residential development in the east with the business park in the west, and would be vested to Waka Kotahi New Zealand Transport Agency once completed.